fma2/mars-rover/README.md

 ###### Step 1: Download JUNIT

 For this application, JUnit was used for testing.
-In order to run the tests, you will need to download [junit.jar](https://github.com/junit-team/junit/wiki/Download-and-Install) and [hamcrest-core.jar](https://github.com/junit-team/junit/wiki/Download-and-Install), if you do not have them already.
+In order to run the tests from the command line, you will need to download [junit.jar](https://github.com/junit-team/junit/wiki/Download-and-Install) and [hamcrest-core.jar](https://github.com/junit-team/junit/wiki/Download-and-Install), if you do not have them already.

 ###### Step 2: Set JUNIT environment

-Assuming you have stored the jar files in a JUNIT folder, in the command line, open the src directory and run:
+Assuming you have stored the jar files in a JUNIT folder, open the src directory and run the following in the command line:

 ```
 export JUNIT_HOME=/Library/JUNIT